INTERVIEW

 2. 2.
 What was your path to publication like?

 On reflection I have been very fortunate and my writing career has developed quickly although it did not always feel that way as I was going through the process.
 I started to write seriously in 2005 and wrote my first novel in three months.
 I sent it out unedited, in hindsight like a lamb to the slaughter, and crossed my fingers wishing for that big break.
 Although I received a lot of interest and found an agent that wanted to represent me in the UK I did not get a publisher - one Irish publisher held the book for a year before finally deciding not to take it.
 At this point I could have thrown in the towel but as I had received interest and was determined not to give up so I wrote another novel.
-I sent three chapters and a synopsis in to Poolbeg Press in Dublin and received a letter three months later looking for the rest of the manuscript.
+I sent three chapters and a summary in to Poolbeg Press in Dublin and received a letter three months later looking for the rest of the manuscript.
 That book was Two Days in Biarritz and I was ecstatic when Paula Campbell called me one grey October afternoon in 2007 and offered me a three-book deal.
 I think every author remembers that moment of utter joy and relief on hearing that you are going to be published.

 3. 3.
 How long does it take you to write each book?